rabbitmq/rabbitmq-server/deps/rabbitmq_sharding/README.extra.md

 sharded queue by that name.
 In this case the plugin will return a channel error to the user.

-These are the AMPQ methods intercepted by the plugin, and the respective behaviour:
+These are the AMQP methods intercepted by the plugin, and the respective behaviour:

 - `'basic.consume', QueueName`: The plugin will pick the sharded queue